 The average time does not differ for internationally trained individuals.
-Internationally trained individuals can apply all year to the College and were entitled to participate in either, or in the case of subsequent attempts, both of the College's examination sessions last year.
+Internationally trained individuals can apply all year to the College and were entitled to sit the qualifying examination at the next available offering.
+The College offers the qualifying examination at least once a year.
 Assuming the internationally trained individual submitted their application to the College shortly before the deadline for registering for the College's examination, the process could have taken as little as three months.
 When applicants have failed portions of the qualifying examination, the process can take a couple of years.